 Gomphu Kora Tshechu

-Gom Kora is also famous for the Gomphu Kora Tshechu, which was held from 9-11th of the 2nd month of the Bhutanese calendar.
-The three-day festival Gomphu kora Tshechu in Trashiyangtse attracts even the Dakpa tribe of Arunachal Pradesh, India.
+Gom Kora is also famous for the Gomphu Kora Tshechu, held from the 9th to the 11th day of the second month of the Bhutanese calendar.
+The three-day festival, which takes place in Trashiyangtse, attracts even the Dakpa tribe of Arunachal Pradesh, India.

 Also Read: Rangtse Ney Tshechu